mixpanel/docs/pages/Analysis/Advanced/Other-Advanced-Features.md

 - Use Case B: Specific groups <10, 10-20, 20-50, 50-100, ≥100
 - Use Case C: Want to see all the durations as-is (No grouping)

-**Deep Dive: Use Case A**: Evenly in 10 min buckets for the range 50-100 mins
+**Deep Dive: Use Case A**: Evenly in 10 min buckets for the range 50-100 mins.

-1. Add a breakdown - “watch time (mins)”
+1. Add a breakdown - “watch time (mins)”.
     - To note — every numeric property is **auto-bucketed into even sized buckets as the default**
     - Here the default seems to be even buckets of 10 mins across the range